Skip to main content

 Practices Served

-MedPrecision clients across the state of Massachusetts
+MedPrecision clients across the state of Massachusetts (MedPrecision client data, 2024).

 The Massachusetts Billing Landscape

 Massachusetts pioneered healthcare reform with its 2006 mandate, achieving one of the lowest uninsured rates in the nation.
 MassHealth, the state's Medicaid program, serves over 2 million residents through managed care organizations including BMC HealthNet Plan, Tufts Health Together, and Fallon Health, plus the unique ACO-based MassHealth model that incentivizes value-based care.
 The commercial market is led by Blue Cross Blue Shield of Massachusetts, Harvard Pilgrim (Point32Health), Tufts Health Plan (Point32Health), and Fallon Health, with the Point32Health merger reshaping the competitive landscape.
 Massachusetts prompt pay law requires electronic clean claims to be paid within 30 days, with 1.5% monthly interest penalties.
 The state has aggressive surprise billing protections and mandated price transparency requirements.
-Boston's concentration of world-class academic medical centers — Mass General Brigham, Beth Israel Lahey, Boston Medical Center, and Tufts Medicine — creates a highly competitive contracting environment where payer negotiations significantly impact reimbursement.
+Boston's concentration of academic medical centers — Mass General Brigham, Beth Israel Lahey, Boston Medical Center, and Tufts Medicine — creates a highly competitive contracting environment where payer negotiations significantly impact reimbursement.
 Practices outside Greater Boston face different dynamics, with Cape Cod and Western Massachusetts communities dealing with rural access challenges.
-Massachusetts has comprehensive telehealth parity requirements.
+Massachusetts has full telehealth parity requirements.
 The state's healthcare cost containment board sets growth benchmarks that influence payer behavior statewide.

 Who We Serve in Massachusetts